yuanhangtangle/vscode-vim/readme.md

 We rely on the following extensions:

 1. **Vim**, by vscodevim.
-It is the very magic the bridging vscode and vim.
+It is the very magic that bridges vscode and vim.

 <img src="images/vim.png" alt="Example Image" width="400">